When you get your Covid-19 vaccine, give $10 so that one of the world's most vulnerable can get theirs.

 Anglican Missions supports Covid-19 vaccination as it will alleviate the stress within already resource stressed medical clinics and hospitals.
 The vaccine has the chance to enhance health-related quality of life by protecting those within vulnerable and poor communities from the effects of the pandemic.
-The regions with conflict strain and depleted medical supplies will have the opportunity to receive vaccination to reduce the effects of getting covid-19 on top of other health-related risks.
-The vaccine will reduce the tragic loss of life and help alleviate the impacts of the pandemic by protecting high-risk workers and communities.
+The regions with conflict strain and depleted medical supplies will have the opportunity to receive the vaccinatine to reduce the effects of getting Covid-19 on top of other health-related risks.
+Additionally, the vaccine will reduce the tragic loss of life and help alleviate the impacts of the pandemic by protecting high-risk workers and communities.

 The unit cost of delivering one vaccine comes to between $5NZD and $10NZD.
 We are asking everyone to donate $10 to cover the delivery of a single vaccine to someone in the majority world.
-This includes the cost of delivery networks such as local distribution, storage, vaccination centre staffing. etc. Find out more here: https://www.corecommitments.unicef.org/kp/covax-delivery-cost.pdf
+This includes the cost of delivery networks such as local distribution, storage, vaccination center staffing, etc. Find out more here: https://www.corecommitments.unicef.org/kp/covax-delivery-cost.pdf

 No, you do not have to get one to give one.
 Based on personal choice or health concerns, each donor does not have to have received the vaccine in order to give one.
 Read a summary of the Ministry of Health's Covid-19 vaccination strategy.

 Will I be able to receive a tax credit?

 Yes, an automatically generated confirmation is made to the person making the donation.
 Donations are tax deductible.

 Anyone can fund as many doses as they would like.
 This can cover the cost of a single person, a couple, a family and more.
 There is no minimum or maximum amount you can donate.
 Any amount of donation will be greatly appreciated.